galasa-dev/projectmanagement/releasePipeline/README.md

 1. `31-oss-sonatype-actions.md` - Do the Sonatype actions detailed in this document.
 1. `32-wait-maven.sh` - run the watch command to wait for the artifacts to reach Maven Central.
 The release will appear in the BOM metadata.
 1. Wait until Maven Central is updated.
+1. Amend `33-resources-image.yaml` - Set the version.
 1. `kubectl -n galasa-branch-release create -f 33-resources-image.yaml` - Build the resources-image.
+1. Amend `34-deploy-docker-galasa.sh` - Set the version.
 1. `34-deploy-docker-galasa.sh` - Deploy the Container images to ICR.
+1. Amend `35-deploy-docker-cli.sh` - **Only if CLI being released** - Set the version.
 1. `35-deploy-docker-cli.sh`- **Only if CLI being released** - Deploy the CLI images to ICR.
+1. Amend `36-deploy-docker-docker-operator.sh` - **Only if Docker Operator being released** - Set the version.
 1. `36-deploy-docker-docker-operator.sh`- **Only if Docker Operator being released** - Deploy the Docker Operator images to ICR.
+1. Amend `37-deploy-docker-kubernetes-operator.sh` - **Only if Kubernetes Operator being released** - Set the version.
 1. `37-deploy-docker-kubernetes-operator.sh`- **Only if Kubernetes Operator being released** - Deploy the Kubernetes Operator images to ICR.

 ### 6. Update Reference Sites